in our free newsletter.

 The cultural backlash against “wokeness” isn’t the only reason for declining sales.
 Inflation could be driving consumers away too.

-Food costs have been a key driver of inflation this year.
-The current rate of inflation is 8.3% — much higher than average.
+Food costs were a key driver of inflation in 2022.
+The current rate of inflation is 3.7% — a much improved score over the 6.5% rate of December 2022.

 Niche fake meat products are likely to struggle in this environment.
 Products from Impossible Foods and Beyond Meat cost significantly more than traditional meat brands because they lack the economies of scale of their larger competitors.